-The present report presents the studies carried out with the purpose of establishing a set of socioeconomic indicators within the framework of the LIFEPAYT project, based on the requirements and assumptions established in action C2.
+The present study was carried out with the purpose of establishing a set of socioeconomic indicators to be used within the LIFEPAYT project to assess the socioeconomic impacts of the transition to PAYT tariff schemes at 5 demonstration sites.

 Several socio-economic and demographic data will be gathered to better understand the contexts in which LIFEPAYT will be developed but, for the purposes of action C2, only indicators aiming at assessing the socio-economic impact of the project actions on the local economy and population will be included.